Feature and Parameter Selection in Stochastic Linear Bandits

-We studied two model selection settings in stochastic linear bandit (LB), where the reward parameter is arbitrarily selected from $M$ misspecified models {\em (parameter selection)}, and where the mean reward is linear in at least one of the $M$ models {\em (feature selection)}.
-We derived and analyzed algorithms in these settings that are based on reductions from bandits to full-information problems, and obtain regret bounds that are only worse up to a $\sqrt{\log M}$ factor than when the true model is known.
-Our parameter and feature selection algorithms are based on OFUL and SquareCB, respectively.
-Moreover, the regret of our parameter selection algorithm only scales logarithmically with model misspecification.

-An interesting future direction is to better understand the scenarios under which it is possible to gain from transfer of information (learn more efficiently than individual learning) in these LB model selection settings.
-Another direction is to extend our results to the meta learning and learning-to-learn setting, where the agent starts with $M$ models, and instead of solving a single LB problem, has to solve $N$ of them one after another.
+We studied two model selection settings in LB, where the mean reward is linear in at least one of $M$ models {\em (feature selection)}, and where the reward parameter is arbitrarily selected from $M$ misspecified models {\em (parameter selection)}.
+We derived computationally efficient algorithms in these settings that are based on reductions from bandits to full-information problems, and proved regret bounds with desirable dependence on the horizon and number of models.
+An interesting future direction is to extend our results to the meta learning and learning-to-learn setting, where the agent starts with $M$ models, and instead of solving a single LB problem, has to solve $N$ of them one after another.